 Our primary task as assessment professionals is to ensure that the sociology annual assessment plan is effective in measuring their program learning outcomes.
 The ultimate goal is to help Dr. Smith and his colleagues construct a more meaningful assessment process that will provide them with valuable information about what their students are learning, not simply fulfill their regional accreditation requirements.
 Through the process, our hope is to support a positive shift in the assessment culture within the department.
+Below is an

-Below is an illustrative example where an assessment professional could employ the strategies within the four components of the RARE model.
+Through the process, our hope is to support a positive shift in the assessment culture within the department. illustrative example where an assessment professional could employ the strategies within the four components of the RARE model.